madhurya19/hello-world/README.md

 Hi there,

-I am new to programmimg and I am learning coding at freecodecamp.
+I am new to programmimg and I am learning to code at freecodecamp.